hfactor/hfactor.github.io/_notes/100 Public/Lists/AntiLibrary.md

 - The Buru Quartet by Pramoedya Ananta
 - Byomkesh Bakshi Stories by Sharadindu Bandyopadhyay
 - Radiant Fugitives by Nawaaz Ahmed
-- Detective Kosuke Kindaichi by Seishi Yokomizo,
+- Detective Kosuke Kindaichi by Seishi Yokomizo
 - Eleanor Oliphant is Completely Fine by Gail Honeyman
 - Anxious People by Fredrik Backman
 - The Magician of Mazda by Ashwin Sanghi